 I am sure it would look pretty in the Strawberry season but for the rest of the time, it is absolutely nothing.
 This place should be last in your plan for Gulmarg sightseeing.

 This is probably the only campsite here in Gulmarg.
 I too called here before coming to Gulmarg asking about their prices and location.

 To be honest, after seeing the campsite, I was kind of glad that I did not stay here.
 The location is good, nothing wrong with that.
 The campsite, a series of about 10 to 12 luxury tents, sits in a very peaceful area with a water stream flowing nearby.
 There are however three problems with it.

 First is that it is in fact outside of Gulmarg.
 You will have to walk to the other side of Gulmarg to get to it.
 Either walk or hire a pony owner to get you there.

 Why?
 Because the pony guys will not allow any outside taxi to travel inside Gulmarg.
 Any tourists wanting to move around should hire them only.
-The Gondola station is about 6 kilometers from this camp site and main Gulmarg chowk is at least 4.
+The Gondola station is about 6 kilometers from this campsite and the main Gulmarg chowk is at least 4.

 The second is that they do not serve non-vegetarian food which was a huge problem for me.
-Third reason is that their prices are a bit steep.
+The third reason is that their prices are a bit steep.
 I was asked Rs.
 5,000 for a tent for two.

 So when we arrived in Strawberry valley, I was actually thankful that I chose not to stay here.
 I am sure we would have gotten bored.
 Even the nearest tea shop is at least 2 kilometers away from the camps.